 You could be codependent.

-Codependency is a word that is used to refer to a tendency to let other people’s feelings dictate how we feel.
+People use the word codependency to refer to a tendency to let other people’s feelings dictate how we feel.

-So it’s only to be expected that once endeavouring your own relationships you’re paralysed with an internalised “program” that reminds you to put other’s needs first before your own.
+So it’s only to be expected that once we endeavoured our own relationships later on in life, we become paralysed by our own internalised “program” which reminds us to put other’s needs before their own.

 Here’s 10 signs that you’re codependent.